Kayla Fischer: Playing style

+In her first two professional seasons, Fischer played an attacking midfield position, before being moved to a center forward position in 2025.

 Fischer is known for her aggressive play style, which resulted in a record 10 yellow cards in the 2024 NWSL season, as well as a three game suspension in the 2025 season due to a red card for violent conduct.